yzakharyk/spring-boot-project-task/k8s/README.md

 - Database credentials and URL are managed via Kubernetes Secrets.
 - Database data is stored in an ephemeral volume (`emptyDir`).
 For production, use a PersistentVolumeClaim.
-- Adjust resource requests/limits in `deployment.yaml` as needed.
+- Adjust resource requests/limits in deployment files as needed.